-‘Game Of Thrones’ Spinoffs: Author George R. R. Martin Assures Fans Two Prequel Series Can Exists At Same Time
+‘Game Of Thrones’ Spinoffs: Author George R. R. Martin Assures Fans Two Prequel Series Can Exist At Same Time

 “If there were indeed eight million stories in The Naked City in the 50s, surely there are eight billion stories to be told about Westeros, Essos, Sothoryos, and the lands beyond the Sunset Sea, south of Oz and north of Shangri-La… And in these days of a hundred networks, channels, and streaming services, I think television has plenty of room for two shows set in Westeros.”

-While HBO is certainly in negotiations on several TV series based in the Game of Thrones universe, Martin also refused to confirm if the news on the second prequel series was correct.
+While HBO is certainly in negotiations on several TV series based on the Game of Thrones universe, Martin also refused to confirm if the news on the second prequel series was correct.
 Which means that fans will have to wait a little while longer in order to find out more.